Health insurance for prostheses

 What items are on the Prostheses List?

-The types of surgically implanted prostheses, human tissue items and other medical devices on the Prostheses List are broken up into several cover areas including:
+Items on the Prostheses List are broken up into several categories:

 - Ear, nose and throat